maximehiez/maxime365/src/content/blog/english/2025-10-20-purview-how-to-report-inappropriate-teams-message.md

 ##### Conclusion
 With Microsoft Purview Communication Compliance, organizations have a robust framework for monitoring and managing sensitive communications without compromising collaboration.
 User reporting thus becomes a lever for collective compliance : each employee can actively contribute to the detection of risky behavior, while administrators have powerful tools to investigate and take targeted action.<br/><br/>
-You now know how to handle flagged messages in Teams with Purview.
+You now know how to handle reported messages in Teams with Purview.

 ---